2/6/2025

 Omar Nocta

-Okay and maybe just sorry, one final one just on them, just looking at the table, at the end of next year you'll have 184 VLCCs in the fleet that are 25 years or older.
-Do you, can you envision those ships sticking around once they hit that age or are they scrapped?
+Okay.
+And maybe just, sorry, one final one, just looking at the table, at the end of next year, you'll have 184 VLCCs in the fleet that are 25 years or older.
+Can you envision those ships sticking around once they hit that age or are they scrapped?

 speaker

 No, you have to have a trade where actually it's commercially possible to do it.
-And keep in mind one thing, it's not just whether the customer using the ship can say I'm okay with a -year-old ship, but you cannot nominate that ship to lift the cargo from say Saudi Arabia or from ports in Africa or US or whatnot because the terminals will not accept most of these ships.
+And keep in mind one thing.
+It's not just whether the customer using the ship can say, I'm okay with a 25-year-old ship.
+But you cannot nominate that ship to lift the cargo from, say, Saudi Arabia or from ports in West Africa or U.S. or whatnot, because the terminals will not accept most of these ships.
 And it's the same in most discharge ports, where approval by the receiving facilities is also part of getting a deal done on the cargo.
 So all of this is just becoming very difficult.
-I have a very hard time to think that there are any commercial opportunities for these ships, maybe with a few exceptions, but the majority I think will be out of business.
+I have a very hard time to think that there are any commercial opportunities for these ships, maybe with a few exceptions.
+But the majority, I think, will be out of business.

 speaker